max-kamps/gs6ex/README.md

 # Add any module sets you want to use as submodules
 # This is just an example, use your own git repo
-$ git submodules add https://github.com/max-kamps/helper modules/helper
+$ git submodule add https://github.com/max-kamps/helper modules/helper

 # Create virtualenv, install dependencies
 $ python3 -m venv .